pablogonzales2009/bg23-website/README.md

 # bg23-website
 http://blackgamer23.com/ <br>
-This site's currently being rewritten
+The source code is currently being rewritten to not look ugly as shit